Motherwell F.C.: Honours

 Motherwell have won a number of league titles and cups in their history, which includes six major domestic trophy successes.
 Their sole Scottish league championship came in season 1931–32 (66 points total, winning margin by 5 points).
 Amongst their biggest cup success was winning the Scottish Cup twice in 1951–52 (4–0 v Dundee) and 1990–91 (4–3 v Dundee United), and the Scottish League Cup once in 1950–51 (3–0 v Hibernian), also winning the now defunct Summer Cup in 1943–44 and 1964–65.

 They have also won the second tier of Scottish league football on four occasions.
-Other notable cup success includes winning the Scottish Qualifying Cup once and winning the Lanarkshire Cup forty times.
+Other notable cup success includes winning the Scottish Qualifying Cup once and winning the Lanarkshire Cup forty times, most recently in its last edition played in 2014.
 Their most recent Final appearance in the Scottish Cup came in 2017–18 (2–0 defeat to Celtic) and the Scottish League Cup came in 2017–18 (2–0 defeat to Celtic).
 Their best league performance recently in the Scottish top flight was registering back-to-back second-place finishes in 2012–13 and 2013–14.
 They have qualified for European competition ten times.

-The club won the Lanarkshire Cup during 2013–14 in the last season that the cup was competed.
-This was the club's fortieth success.
+In the summer of 1927, Motherwell won an invitational 'Copa del Rey' trophy in Madrid as part of their tour of Spain, beating fellow tourists Swansea Town 4–3 in the semi-final and hosts Real Madrid 3–1 in the final.

 Below is a list of honours won and other achievements by Motherwell.

-1The Scottish Football Federation was a short-lived non-league that Motherwell competed in from 1891 to 1893 before being elected into the Scottish Second Division in 1893–94.

-2The Summer Cup in the 1940s was a regional competition for Southern League teams, while in the 1960s it was a national cup competition for Scottish League Division One clubs.

-3The Lord Provost of Glasgow's Charity Cup was a Scottish Super Cup match between the 1951–52 Division One champions and 1951–52 Scottish Cup winners.

-4The Lanarkshire Cup Final was between Motherwell and Airdieoanians in 1925–26, but the cup was withheld after a dispute over choice of venue.

-5 The Franco-Scottish Friendship Cup was an Inter-League competition.